rafalcieslak/AlgAudio/doc/modules.md

     This method is called a bit later than `on_init`, immediately after GUI building for this module instance has been completed.
 You get a pointer that module GUI as a method argument.
 This is the right moment to perform GUI post-initialization.

-  - `void AlgAudio::Module::on_parram_set(std::string, float)`
+  - `void AlgAudio::Module::on_param_set(std::string, float)`

-    This method is called when a parram is set, and its `mode` is set to `custom`.
-Place here the code that reacts on parram change.
-The arguments passed to this method are: parram's `id` and the new value.
+    This method is called when a param is set, and its `mode` is set to `custom`.
+Place here the code that reacts on param change.
+The arguments passed to this method are: param's `id` and the new value.

 Browse the header files, especially `Module.hpp` for useful method you can call from your custom module subclass.
-For example, you may be interested in `AlgAudio::Module::GetParramControllerByID(std::string)`, which returns a pointer to a ParramController, allowing you to set a param value as you wish.
+For example, you may be interested in `AlgAudio::Module::GetParamControllerByID(std::string)`, which returns a pointer to a ParamController, allowing you to set a param value as you wish.